GeoWebCache/geowebcache/documentation/en/user/source/webinterface/jobs.rst

 An example of the job manager can be seen here: :download:`Job Manager Example <img/jobmanager.png>`

-Each job is represented as a row in the table and contains various information.
+Each job is represented as a row in the table and contains various columns of information.
 From left to right the columns are:

 .. list-table::
    :widths: 25 75